Natural Colour Making

 A year long programme of live online demonstrations and recorded sessions from artists, pigment, and paint makers.
 Sharing processes for making natural art materials from raw plants, mushrooms, and earths to beautiful paints, inks, pastels, crayons, and printing inks.
 Each session will focus on a different colour and technique, building up a whole toolkit of skills and materials that you can use for drawing, painting, and printmaking.

+In addition to access to all the monthly class recordings and resources and benefits listed above.
 You can join a Monthly Study Group to support each-other’s learning, & share ideas.
 With Isobel Denton as Facilitator.

 ✓ Join a group of just 12 members